iftahnaf/px4_simulink_simulator/README.md

 The 6DOF model based on [this](http://www.ritravvenlab.com/uploads/1/1/8/4/118484574/ferry.pdf) thesis work.

-TODO:
+TODO
-- [] Add position and velocity controllers.
+- [ ] Add position and velocity controllers.
-- [] Convert signals to bus elements.
+- [ ] Convert signals to bus elements.
-- [] Add INS model.
+- [ ] Add INS model.
-- [] Add EKF based on px4 architecture.
+- [ ] Add EKF based on px4 architecture.
-- [] Add visualization to the simulation.
+- [ ] Add visualization to the simulation.
-- [] Add motor models instead of the approximate ones.
+- [ ] Add motor models instead of the approximate ones.

 # References